testcase/pysndlib/README.md

 			for i in range(44100):
 				outa(i, .5 * oscil(gen))

+- not implemented clip ot scaling in with Sound

 - Sound.output and Sound.reverb are define when calling something from with Sound and should be used instead of CLM.out and CLM.reverb although i am looking at this to see if these could just use the CLM namespace.